Seasoned with Love is a unique cookbook that

 I continue to work on

 new ideas and encourage others in their love of cooking.
 In my world travels

 I become acquainted with the cuisine of

-My cookbook will be available at Amazon in the near future.
+My cookbook is now available.
 A portion of each sale with be

 donated to non-profit organizations and charities to feed the